johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 <!--\begin{pause}-->

-Organising republication
+Republication
-:	on behalf of a number of agencies, acting together, is likely to provide to be the most economic method, potentially enabling the cost of handbooks to be subsidised for those least able to pay.
+:	organised on behalf of a number of agencies, acting together, is likely to provide to be the most economic method, potentially enabling the cost of handbooks to be subsidised for those least able to pay.

 Feedback
 :	— the author welcomes hearing from from facilitators and students, with comments, feedback and suggestions of all kinds and would especially value culturally appropriate stories, proverbs and metaphors that may help to illuminate future editions of the resource!